CVUT-FS-12110/pytorch-intro/README.md

 # Introduction to Pytorch for Engineers

+## Before the Course

+The provided notebooks are tested with Python 3.10.
+All required libraries are listed in `requirements.txt`.
+You can install them as follows:

+> pip install -r requirements.txt

+Before diving into PyTorch, ensure you have a basic understanding of Python.
+Check out the following notebook:

 0. [Prerequisites](resources/prerequisites.ipynb) - *What You Should Know Before You Start*

-   - Before diving into PyTorch, ensure you have a basic understanding of Python.
+ ## Course Content

 1. [Introduction to PyTorch](resources/introduction.ipynb) - *Why It's So Great*